Similarity between a many-body quantum avalanche model and the ultrametric random matrix model: Indicators of the critical point

 Results for the eigenstate entanglement entropies ${\mathcal S}^{(q)}$ at $p=1$ are shown for the UM in Fig.~\ref{fig_sr1_toy}.
 They are consistent with the limiting behaviors described in Eqs.~(\ref{eq:Sq_small}) and~(\ref{eq:Sq_large}) of Appendix~\ref{sec:appendix_Sr}, i.e., ${\mathcal S}^{(q\to 0)}$ is very close to 1 at $\alpha=\alpha_{\rm c}$, see the inset of Fig.~\ref{fig_sr1_toy}(a), and ${\mathcal S}^{(q\to \infty)}$ at $\alpha=\alpha_{\rm c}$ is considerably smaller than 1, see the inset of Fig.~\ref{fig_sr1_toy}(c).

 The eigenstate entanglement entropies ${\mathcal S}^{(q)}$ exhibit an important advantage when compared to the participation entropies $S_{\rm typ}^{(q)}$, namely, the critical point can readily be estimated to high accuracy from the crossing point of ${\mathcal S}^{(q)}$ versus $\alpha$ at different $L$, see Figs.~\ref{fig_sr1_toy}(a)-\ref{fig_sr1_toy}(c).
 Moreover, its derivative, ${\rm d}{\mathcal S}^{(q)}/{\rm d}\alpha$, also exhibits a peak that is located very close to the predicted critical point $\alpha=\alpha_{\rm c}$.
 We again observe that the location of the peak almost exactly coincides with $\alpha_{\rm c}$ at large $q$, see Fig.~\ref{fig_sr1_toy}(f), while at small $q$ the agreement is less accurate, see Fig.~\ref{fig_sr1_toy}(d).
-In this respect, the derivatives of the entanglement entropies share similarities with the derivatives of the participation entropies.
-To evaluate the derivatives, we use the same procedure as the one outlined in Sec.~\ref{sec:ipr}.
+To evaluate the derivatives of the entanglement entropies, we use the same procedure as the one outlined in Sec.~\ref{sec:ipr}.

 Analogous results for the eigenstate entanglement entropies ${\mathcal S}^{(q)}$ at $p=1$ are shown for the QSM in Fig.~\ref{fig_sr1_sun}.
 Also in this case, there exist a scale invariant (i.e., $L$ independent) point of ${\mathcal S}^{(q)}$ that is almost exactly located at the critical point $\alpha=\alpha_{\rm c}$, see Figs.~\ref{fig_sr1_sun}(a)-\ref{fig_sr1_sun}(c).
 The derivative ${\rm d}{\mathcal S}^{(q)}/{\rm d}\alpha$ exhibits a peak very close to the critical point, see Figs.~\ref{fig_sr1_sun}(d)-\ref{fig_sr1_sun}(f).
 Nevertheless, the location of the peak in the QSM does not coincide with $\alpha=\alpha_{\rm c}$ as accurately as in the UM shown in Figs.~\ref{fig_sr1_toy}(d)-\ref{fig_sr1_toy}(f).
 Still, the common feature of both models is that the position of the peak gets closer to $\alpha_{\rm c}$ when $q$ is increased.
 All these results confirm that the similarity of the critical behavior in both models also emerges on a level of entanglement entropies.